-In the following example, a tuple named t is created which has three fields, and for each field it takes one byte to store the length and three bytes to store the contents, and a bit for overhead, so bsize() returns $3^(1+3)+1$ .
+In the following example, a tuple named t is created which has three fields, and for each field it takes one byte to store the length and three bytes to store the contents, and then there is one more byte to store a count of the number of fields, so bsize() returns $3^(1+3)+1$.
+This is the same as the size of the string that msgpack.encode({'aaa','bbb','ccc'}) would return.